After Sweeping Statewide Races, DSA Aims to Put a Socialist Caucus on New York’s City Council - Through democratic, grassroots-powered campaigns and an army of volunteers, socialists are flexing their muscle to bring a left-wing policy agenda to New Yor

 DSA organizers hope that the group’s electoral strategy—combining democratic buy-in with a strong infrastructure—stands as an example of how a socialist organization can develop staying power and expand its base in the face of a powerful Democratic machine.
 However, this emphasis on electoral work is unique among many grassroots organizations where, traditionally, community organizing precedes electoral victories.
 In New York, DSA reversed this old formula to gain traction in the districts where it’s currently building bases of support.
 As Brandon West puts it: “It’s weird that this has been inverted, but mainly it’s because the establishment is so incredibly poor at engaging people that DSA had to do the work and then run the table very quickly.”

-The endorsed Council candidates hope to work alongside DSA endorsed state elected officials as well as other left-leaning lawmakers to achieve goals such as undoing austerity, defunding the NYPD and taxing the rich.
+The endorsed Council candidates hope to work alongside DSA endorsed state elected officials as well as other left-leaning lawmakers and groups such as the Working Families Party and Make the Road New York to achieve goals such as undoing austerity, defunding the NYPD and taxing the rich.
 “When it comes down to policies,” Souffrant Forrest says, “we ain’t asking for half of anything.”

 Should the NYC-DSA City Council candidates succeed in their races, the slate will follow in the footsteps of the six DSA-endorsed candidates elected to the Chicago City Council in 2019.
 As in Chicago, the New York socialists’ capabilities in office will be a measure of how well they can build bottom-up coalitions that will come out in support of their policies, even in the face of entrenched corporate power in the city.